Wind-River/vscode-wrlinux/README.md

 Wind River Linux for Visual Studio Code is a project for Visual Studio Code published by Wind River.
 You may extend it to use Software Development Kits (SDKs) on both Linux and Windows development machines.

-These instructions are for a Raspberry Pir 4 image based on the bcm-2xxx-rpi4 support package.
-For instructions on how to use the SDK with the Raspberry Pi 4, please refer to the *master* branch.
+These instructions are for a Raspberry Pi 4 image based on the bcm-2xxx-rpi4 support package.
+For instructions on how to use the SDK with the Intel NUC, please refer to the *master* branch.

 ## Prerequisities